 - Your declared canonical URL, if the page explicitly declares one.
 You can declare a canonical URL in several ways: a

 <link rel="canonical">tag, an HTTP header, a sitemap, or a few other methods.
 If your page is one of a set of similar or duplicate pages, we recommend explicitly declaring the canonical URL.
 For AMP pages, this should be the non-AMP version (unless it is a self-canonical AMP).

 - Google-selected canonical

 The page that Google selected as the canonical (authoritative) URL, when it found similar or duplicate pages on your site.
 If you declared a canonical URL, Google might select the same URL, but sometimes Google might choose another URL that it considers a better canonical example.
 You can't guarantee the Google-selected canonical for a URL, but you can suggest one.
 If the page has no alternate versions, the Google-selected canonical is the inspected URL.
 If you find an unexpected page here, consider explicitly declaring a canonical version.
-This will only be shown if you have permissions on the property that the canonical belongs to.

 The canonical URL is not always the one shown in Search results: for example, if a page has a desktop canonical and a mobile version, mobile searches will probably show the mobile page URL.

 Note that this value can be a few hours behind the value in our index.

 If the page is not the canonical URL, you can inspect the Google-selected canonical URL by selecting Inspect (but only if the URL is in a property that you manage).